Bias cut satin bridesmaids dress

 bride and bridesmaids art deco wedding

-1930’s style bias cut bridesmaids dresses in soft peppermint satin.
-Criss-cross seaming, cowl necklines and necklace back detail.
+I made a 1930’s style bias cut satin bridesmaid dress in soft peppermint satin for each of Katherine’s bridesmaids.
+I designed flattering criss-cross seaming, cowl necklines and an elegant necklace back detail.
 The bridesmaid dresses I made perfectly complimented the dress I’d made for the bride and suited the age and figure of both grown-up and teen.

 Official photography by Debs Ivelja